 hershey's perfectly chocolate cake

-Although I was impressed with the original Hershey’s Perfectly Chocolate Cake recipe, I agreed with the criticism that the cake is hard to frost.
+Although I was impressed with the original Hershey’s Perfectly Chocolate Cake recipe, there’s online criticism that the cake is hard to frost.
 Why?
 The cake’s crumb is REALLY soft and moist.
 It can be hard to frost the cake without indenting it and/or loosening crumbs into the frosting.

 Freezing the cakes overnight solves this issue.
 A cake that’s been frozen solid is much easier to frost than a room temperature one.
 Crumbs are less likely to shake loose, and the cake will hold its shape under a generous amount of frosting.